 The first time I went to Monart I was on my own so took the bus.
 The second time I was with girlfriends for a hen’s weekend and we had Monart pick us up.
 The Monart pick up is definitely the best option if there are 3 or 4 of you.
 However, with just one or two I would recommend hiring a car.
 Car hire is cheap and easy in Ireland and this will cost you less than the Monart pick up and give you more flexibility

-How long to stay and when to go.
+How long to stay at Monart and When to Go.

-My first visit I went on my own and was absolutely exhausted.
+My first visit to Monanrt I went on my own and was absolutely exhausted.
 I went for 3 nights which felt just right – as long as you arrive relatively early the first day and don’t leave too early on the last day.
-The second time was a hen’s weekend and we went for 2 nights which worked well as a group.
+My second visit to Monart was a hen’s weekend and we went for 2 nights which worked well as a group.
 Having said that I think you would easily be able to spend a week here without getting bored – especially if you hired a car and could do some wandering.

 Irish weather is of course very changeable and leans towards the cold and grey!
 I was lucky both times that I got some good weather which allowed me to enjoy the grounds.
 However, I cannot think of anywhere cosier to be than Monart with howling rain and wind and greyness!
 So, in summary, I would happily visit any time of year!